VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 ![Using_prompts_to_finetune_LLMs_with_instructions](img/Using_prompts_to_finetune_LLMs_with_instructions.png)

 The instruction in both examples is classify this review, and the desired completion is a text string that starts with sentiment followed by either positive or negative.
-The data set you use for training includes many pairs of prompt completion examples for the task you're interested in, each of which includes an instruction.
+The dataset you use for training includes many pairs of prompt completion examples for the task you're interested in, each of which includes an instruction.

-For example, if you want to fine tune your model to improve its summarization ability, you'd build up a data set of examples that begin with the instruction summarize, the following text or a similar phrase.
+For example, if you want to fine tune your model to improve its summarization ability, you'd build up a dataset of examples that begin with the instruction summarize, the following text or a similar phrase.
 And if you are improving the model's translation skills, your examples would include instructions like translate this sentence.

 ![Using_prompts_to_finetune_LLMs_with_instructions_2](img/Using_prompts_to_finetune_LLMs_with_instructions_2.png)